-The main hypotheses of the proposed study were that in line with previous research (Ogden et al., 2020; Stewart & Ogden, 2020), merely watching diverse bodies would improve state body image.
-However, comparing their own body with those depicted on the screen (i.e., self-to-other comparison) would eliminate the beneficial effect of body diversity exposure.
-The influence of comparing body size between the images on the screen on state body image was tested on an exploratory basis since no previous studies assessed how comparing others to others influences state body image.
-However, this condition was important to isolate the element of self-reference in body comparisons.
-Lastly, we expected that adolescents would show a greater decline compared to young adults in their state body image when comparing self-to-other, and especially among those with poor trait body image.
+The main hypotheses of the proposed study were in line with those of previous research (Ogden et al., 2020; Stewart & Ogden, 2020), namely, that merely observing diverse bodies would improve state body image.
+However, comparing their own bodies with those depicted on the screen (i.e., self-to-other comparison) was expected eliminate the beneficial effects of exposure to body diversity.
+The influence of comparing body size between images on the screen and state body image was tested on an exploratory basis, as no previous studies have assessed how comparing others to others influences the comparer’s state body image.
+However, this condition is important for isolating the element of self-reference in body comparisons.
+Finally, we expected that adolescents would show a greater decline in their state body image than young adults when comparing self-to-other, and especially among those with poor trait body image.

 Methods